eliaspfeffer/Concept-for-global-transparent-CO2-supply-chain-tracking-via-blockchain/README.md

 3.) stops the tragedy/dilemma of the commons (also known as social dilemma, very important!)

 # How it would work:

-Implement this e.g. on the EU level and this will automatically force import from other countries like America, China, India etc. to buy CO2 certificates & save CO2, as they otherwise would have no demand from the EU anymore (EU27 = ~450 million people, with 14% of global international merchandise traffic.
-When counting other nations with trading treaties, then this would include even more % of global international merchandise traffic).

 <img width="595" alt="IMG_1542" src="https://github.com/DasDouble/Concept-to-stop-climate-change-via-code/assets/77044936/bc9c7dbe-f206-4166-9f39-a4bf7c81c549">

+# Why this has a massive impact:
+Implementing this e.g. on the EU level will automatically force import from other countries like America, China, India etc. to buy CO2 certificates & save CO2, as they otherwise would have no demand from the EU anymore (EU27 = ~450 million people, with 14% of global international merchandise traffic.
+When counting other nations with trading treaties with the EU, then this would include even more % of global international merchandise traffic).

 # Q&A:
 Question: Does every company that emits CO2 have to have multiple controllers?